kailinr/cyanide/README.md

 ### BackdoorToken

-- reverts funds from victim to 3rd-party (central) address set by contract deployer.
+- A 3rd-party (central) address set by contract deployer can revert tokens sent to a victim address.

-### CyanideToken
+### CyanideTokenreverts funds sent to a victim address.

 - Salmonela dupe
 - Need to add owner address overrides (which bypass the toxic transfer) once bot contracts are deployed\*